 We use this term to describe the behaviour of the deployments of the app version.

-For a Normal app version, a deployment is created on the fly, every time you want a game instance and deleted when you ask for it.
+A deployment is created on the fly for a Normal app version every time you want a game instance and deleted when you ask for it.

-With a Session-Based app versions, the deployments have a number of available sockets which are gradually assigned and freed with sessions.
-This allows to have multiple matches on a single deployment or to allow users to freely jump in and out of the deployed app version.
+With a Session-Based app version, the deployments have limited available sockets, which are gradually assigned and freed with sessions.
+This way, you can allow multiple matches on a single deployment or let users jump in freely and out of the deployed app version.

-You have developed an app to host online trivia tournaments, which requires optimal latency for fairness, and need to be able to start the app on-demand.
-You would create a app version of type Default.
+You have developed an app to host online trivia tournaments, which requires optimal latency for fairness, and you need to start the app on-demand.
+You would create an app version of type Default.

-When you have the players' info and are ready to start the match, you would simply request a deployment with the users' info and have the match up-and-running within seconds.
+When you have the players' info and are ready to start the match, you request a deployment with the users' info and have the match up and running within seconds.

 Say your game pits two teams of three players in a 3v3 deathmatch, and you want to be able to host ten matches on every deployment.
-You would then create a session-based app version of type Match with 10 sockets.
+You would then create a session-based app version of type match with ten sockets.

 When a group of six players are ready to play, you would then create a session with the IP addresses of the players.
-This would result in the creation of a session of size 1 and user count of 6.
-This session would then be linked to a deployment, and the deployment could still receive 9 more games like this.
+This process would create a session of size one and a user count of 6.
+This session would then link to a deployment, and the deployment could still receive nine more games like this.

-Whenever a player wants to log in, you would create a session with the player(s) info, and every player so created would take up one socket of the deployment.
-A player logging in to play solo would take up one socket, but if you wish to connect a party of 4 to the same deployment, it will take up 4 sockets.
+Whenever a player wants to log in, you would create a session with the player(s) info, and every player so made would take up one socket of the deployment.
+A player logging in to play solo would take up one socket, but if you wish to connect a party of 4 to the same deployment, it will take up four sockets.

 Session-based application versions have a capacity attribute named session sockets.
-When you link a session to a deployment of this app version, the session reserves a number of sockets on this deployment.
-When the session is disconnected from the deployment, the sockets are freed, and another session can take its place.
+When you link a session to a deployment of this app version, the session reserves several sockets on this deployment.
+When the session disconnects from the deployment, the sockets are freed, and another session can take its place.

-Session socket management is usually pretty straightforward, but be aware that in the case of seat-based application versions, you might connect a session of more than 1 player (a party of 4, for example), which would take up 4 sockets in the deployment.
-Since the sockets are only freed when the session is terminated, if one of the players leaves, his socket would still be reserved in the deployment.
+Session socket management is usually pretty straightforward, but be aware that in the case of seat-based application versions, you might connect a session of more than one player (a party of 4, for example), which would take up four sockets in the deployment.
+Since the sockets are only freed when the session ends, if one of the players leaves, his socket would still be reserved in the deployment.